Computer-Engineering-UdL/JointProject/documentation/sprint3/Sprint3_Review.md

 ![burn_up_chart_sprint3.png](burn_up_chart_sprint3.png)

-In this chart it can be seen that not all of the issues have been solved at the time of the end of the sprint, but most of them do.
+In this chart it can be seen that not all the issues have been solved at the time of the end of the sprint, but most of them do.

 ## Client Improvements